Paubrasilia: Name

-In the bow-making business it is usual to refer to some species other than Paubrasilia echinata as "brazilwood"; examples include pink ipê (Handroanthus impetiginosus), Massaranduba (Manilkara bidentata) and palo brasil (Haematoxylum brasiletto).
+In describing bows for string instruments, it is usual to refer to some species other than Paubrasilia echinata as "brazilwood"; examples include pink ipê (Handroanthus impetiginosus), massaranduba (Manilkara bidentata) and palo brasil (Haematoxylum brasiletto).
 The highly prized Paubrasilia echinata is usually called "Pernambuco wood" in this particular context.

 Description

-The brazilwood tree may reach up to 15 m in height, and the dark brown bark flakes in large patches, revealing the lustrous blood-red heartwood underneath.
+The brazilwood tree may reach up to 15 m in height, and the dark brown bark flakes in large patches, revealing the lustrous blood-red sapwood underneath.
 The leaves are pinnate and each consists of between 9 and 19 small, leathery leaflets, which are broadly oblong in shape.
 The flower stalk, or inflorescence, is also branched and contains between 15 and 40 yellow, strongly perfumed flowers, which may be pollinated by bees.
 The petals are usually yellow with a blood-red blotch.
 The fruits are oval-shaped woody seedpods, measuring up to 7.3 cm long and 2.6 cm across; they hang off the branches and after the seeds are expelled, the pods become twisted.
 The branches, leaves and fruit are covered with small thorns.

 There are some important differences between geographically distinct populations and it is thought that separate subspecies of the pau brasil may exist.
 This tree may have some medicinal properties and has been used as an astringent and antidiuretic by local people; extracts have been tested as possible cancer treatments.